 What gets missed in the right and wrongs

 I’m in the process of researching infant feeding for Fearless Feeding and all of the decisions that go along with it.
-There’s whether or not to make baby food, when to start solids (4 vs. 6 months) and the new option of baby-led weaning where purees are totally skipped (see this post for a review).
+There’s whether or not to make baby food, when to start solids (4 vs. 6 months), and the option of baby-led weaning where purees are totally skipped (see this post for a review).